-Calling all future-focused search marketers, submit a pitch for SMX Next!
+Want to speak at SMX?
+Now’s the time to submit a pitch!

-If you’re focused on the latest techniques and on top of what’s to come in search, consider speaking at SMX Next.
+If you’re on top of the latest techniques and what’s to come in search marketing, submit a pitch to present at SMX Next.

-SMX Next returns virtually on November 9-10, 2021 focusing on forward-thinking search marketing.
+SMX Next returns online November 15-16, 2022, focusing on what’s working in search now and how to prepare for 2023.

-AI and machine learning have already become part of both paid and organic search performance.
-Commerce platforms are just as powerful as the traditional search engines for driving sales.
-And new ways to deliver content across search and social platforms are giving creative marketers more options for driving engagement.

-SMX Next will explore next-generation strategies, equipping attendees with emerging SEO and PPC tactics as well as expert insights on the future of the search marketing profession.
+Search marketing is ever-changing.
+And we’ve seen a lot of big changes so far in 2022.
+Algorithm updates and SERP feature changes are making organic search harder.
+Automation is proving frustrating in paid search and social.
+Plus, the death of third-party cookies has been delayed.
+Again.
+Oh, and Google Analytics 4.
+It’s a lot.

 Whether you’ve been speaking for years or are just dipping your toes into speaking, please consider submitting a session pitch.
 We are always looking for new speakers with diverse points of view.